kaiwalya-joshi/Eagle_Vision/README.md

  - 3D Mapping

 ### Bot Construction:
-We designed a two wheeler bot in a gazebo environment.
+We designed a two-wheeler bot in a gazebo environment.
 The bot is made from scratch with the help of urdf files.
 We have connected a LaserScan sensor (Hokuyo) which is used for automation.We attached the kinect-like RGB-D camera sensor